ReportFlow Platform: Connecting the Field to the Office

 One of the key insights I gained from building ReportFlow is that the mobile app’s job data format, which I call RFJSON, is essentially the common language of the entire system.
 The shared package includes bidirectional mappers between RFJSON and the database schema so that field submissions translate cleanly into structured data that the platform can work with.

 I chose each piece of the tech stack deliberately.
 Bun gives me a fast runtime with a built-in test runner and native TypeScript support.
-Hono is a lightweight and middleware-friendly API framework that does not get in the way.
-Drizzle ORM provides type-safe database queries without the overhead or unpredictability of a heavier ORM.
+Hono is a lightweight API framework that does not get in the way.
+Drizzle ORM provides type-safe queries without the overhead of a heavier ORM.
 PostgreSQL 18 with UUIDv7 for all primary keys keeps the data layer solid and modern.
 Better Auth with the organization plugin handles multi-tenant authentication.
 SvelteKit powers the office portal because it is server-rendered, fast, and something I know well.
-And Turborepo orchestrates the entire build process with cached linting, type-checking, and test runs across all packages so that unchanged code does not waste time being re-evaluated.
+Turborepo orchestrates the entire build process with cached linting, type-checking, and test runs across all packages so that unchanged code does not waste time being re-evaluated.

 The Submission Workflow